Nellie McKay performs at CSPS in Cedar Rapids on May 5, 2018. (This review appeared in September 2011)

 Nellie McKay performs at CSPS in Cedar Rapids on September 27.

-McKay’s most recent project is a show about the environmentalist Rachel Carson, It’s Not Nice to Fool Mother Nature, celebrating the 50th anniversary of her ground-breaking book Silent Spring.
+McKay’s most recent project is a show about the environmentalist Rachel Carson, It’s Not Nice to Fool Mother Nature, celebrating the 50th anniversary of Carson’s ground-breaking book Silent Spring.
 The piece has won plaudits from a number of different publications, but unfortunately, she won’t be doing it here.
 “Oh, gosh,” McKay said over the telephone, “I would love to perform it in Iowa, but I cannot afford to bring the band with me.
 I will be performing some songs from the show, along with material from my other records.”
-She is not sure of her play list, but McKay knows she is headed to an agricultural state where pesticides, such as ones that Carson warned about, are widely used.
-She asked about the current drought and its impact on the people.

 While McKay can affect a lighthearted demeanor, she is keenly intelligent and does not suffer fools.
 She quickly went into a discussion of global warning.
 “When people think about climate change, everybody thinks about energy issues like solar and wind power, or buying more efficient automobiles, or using different light bulbs,” she said.
 “But as the recent United Nations summit on the environment reported, what’s on our plates has the greatest importance.
 Animal farming has more of an impact on our environment than the auto industry.”
 McKay paused for a second then continued, “But I am not complaining, I hate the cold.”